fgvieira/popgen_course/PopGen_Exercises.md

 ```
 Parameter | Meaning
 --- | ---
--doMajorMinor 1 | How to define major and minor alleles
+-doMajorMinor 1 | How to define major and minor alleles (if making a VCF, consider 4)
 -doMaf 1 | How to calculate minor allele frequency

 >**QUESTION**